 I intended to start this tutorial by saying “there’s no point in me doing a long winded tutorial on resin casting when there are plenty of tutorials on YouTube”.
 But, having now looked, I couldn’t actually find any that exactly matched my technique.

 I think that this excellent mould making and resin casting tutorial series from YouTuber Xander Xereus is probably the closest to what I do, and will get you perfectly suitable results.
 I’m definitely not saying that my technique is definitive by any means!
+I also discuss my technique in a bit more detail at the start of my LED Muzzle Flare tutorial.
 To give you an idea of the difference, here’s a picture of my muzzle flash sprue.
 As you can see, I’ve created my own sprue from 3mm and 1.5mm plastic pipe, but you could reuse an existing sprue, as shown in the video.

 So let’s talk materials in a bit more detail.
 As mentioned above, clear resin doesn’t look as good for LED projects because it doesn’t properly diffuse the light.
 In my experience cream or beige is the way to go.
-I particularly recommend TOMPS Polyurethane Fast Cast Resin; its what I use for all my casting and LED effects.
+I particularly recommend TOMPS Polyurethane Fast Cast Resin; its what I use for all my casting and LED effects (TOMPS resin stock varies over time – currently I’d recommend the Axson F190 resin).
 I also use TOMPS Value RTV Silicone Rubber for the actual moulds, ideally with a hardness of Shore A20 – A22, depending on what is available.
 If you don’t want to buy direct from TOMPS, you may also find some good deals on eBay.
 Both the rubber and the resin can be substituted for the materials in the tutorial video linked to above.

 Designer’s Notes: Forge World or Citadel Finecast Resin?